 Leasing a multi-function printer is a great decision for your business if you need a durable machine that provides prints, scans, copy, and faxing ability.
 While leasing a copier/printer is the more popular option, you can also opt to purchase in full.
 In this article, we go over the pros and cons of leasing and purchasing so you can make the best decision for your business and your budget.

 About 97% of our customers opt to lease their copiers.
-Here are the reasons why and a few cons you should be aware of.
+Here are the pros and cons to consider before deciding whether leasing is right for your business needs.

 Being in a contract may worry some, but the contract options are flexible.
 Your sales rep will make sure you get a contract length that suits your needs.
 You are also able to upgrade or add accessories to your contract at any time.

 Another benefit of leasing is apparent when your machine gives out.
 If you bought that machine, you’re stuck with it.
 In a leasing contract, you will always have a working machine and service technicians at your disposal.

 While we usually recommend leasing for your business needs, there are some cases when you may want to purchase instead of lease.
 Below are the pros and cons of purchasing a copier/printer.

 |Chance to recoup part of your investment; used printers can be sold if no longer needed.||Not as easy to budget for.|

 |Purchasing costs less money if you have the cash flow to purchase upfront.||When the printer is outdated or no longer functioning properly, it is up to the company to replace it.|

 |The expense of purchasing a printer outright is too much for some businesses to handle.|